plaidpowered/wp-metabox/README.md

     A label with no input field, useful for headings.
 All parameters will be ignored.

 **media**
-    Attaches posts from the Media library to the post. **$label** will be used for the "Add media" button label, does not support the **multiple** parameter.
+    Attaches posts from the Media library to the post. **$label** will be used for the "Add media" button label, does not support the **multiple** parameter, however, multiple objects can be selected from the media library popup.

 **select**
     Show a dropdown of defined options.
 Use the **options** parameter to define options available, for example: